Updated 20 March 2025

 Normally, the same routine as for removing dead skin build-up works perfectly well (exfoliating hair care with a combination of water + cider vinegar or Marseille soap + bicarbonate).

-However, some people prefer to exfoliate their skin.
-Most 'commercial' scrubs used plastic microbeads (polyethylene) to perform the 'scrubbing' function.
+However, some people prefer to exfoliate their skin scalp.
+Most 'off-the-shelf' scrubs used plastic microbeads (polyethylene) to perform the 'scrubbing' function.
 These were highly polluting (they passed from the shower into the sewers and were too fine to be filtered, ending up in the sea), and have been banned since 2018.
 These polyethylene microbeads have been replaced by crushed rock particles or plants (such as bamboo).
 While this reduces pollution, it does not protect the skin (they tend to 'scratch' the scalp).

-For a softer natural hair care, prefer a sea salt scrub which will melt on contact with your skin and guarantee a less aggressive scrub.
+For a gentler natural hair treatment, opt for a sea salt scrub, which will melt on contact with your skin and ensure a less aggressive exfoliation.
 The most common recipe combines salt (1 tablespoon) + olive oil (2 tablespoons) + lemon juice (1/2 tablespoon).

-Here too, the results obtained with this homemade mixture will be largely disappointing compared with the regular use of a product with a very complete action (Lait Clauderer).
+Here too, the results obtained with this homemade mixture will be largely disappointing compared with the regular use of a product with a very complete action, such as Laits Clauderer, suitable for all types of scalp.